lvh/lvh.github.io/posts/nonce-misuse-resistance-101.md

 participating, you need to decide ahead of time which systems own which nonces.
 Even then, systems need to keep track of which nonces they've used.
 That doesn't work well, especially not in a distributed system where nodes and connections can fail at any time.
+This is why some cryptosystems like [Fernet][fernet] provide an API that doesn't require you to specify anything besides a key and a message.

 One solution is to use randomized nonces.
 Since nonces can't repeat, random nonces should be large: if they're too small, you might randomly select the